LLM-PBE: Assessing Data Privacy in Large Language Models: Leakage of Training Data

 \subsection{Practicality of PETs on Fine-tuning of LLMs}

 We investigate the effectiveness of scrubbing in mitigating privacy risks.
 Specifically, we fine-tune Llama-2 7b on the ECHR dataset for 4 epochs and use four MIA approaches (PPL, Refer, LiRA, and MIN-K) with ECHR to assess privacy leakage from the fine-tuned model.
+We use FastDP to implement the DP-SGD with better memory and computation efficiency\footnote{\url{https://github.com/awslabs/fast-differential-privacy/}}.
 Our focus is on the impact of these techniques on privacy leakage, without considering potential overfitting.
 The results, presented in Table~\ref{tbl:mia_echr}, indicate that scrubbing and DP can effectively reduce the MIA AUC.
 However, we observe that the scrubbing process significantly degrades model performance, highlighting a critical challenge in balancing privacy protection and model utility.

 \begin{mybox} \tb{Takeaways}: \camrev{Our investigation shows that scrubbing and DP effectively reduce the privacy risks of MIA while degrading model performance.
 This underscores the need for further research to develop techniques that achieve a better privacy-utility tradeoff.} \end{mybox}